The coming summer months in the US bring a lot of Desi visitors – both at home and business.

 Clean Fifteen are the ones that are least likely to be contaminated by pesticides.

-This list is put together by EWG which stands for Environmental Public Group.
-They are a non-profit organisation with a mission to “empower people to live healthier lives in a healthier environment.”
+This list is put together by EWG, which stands for Environmental Public Group.
+They are a non-profit organization with a mission to “empower people to live healthier lives in a healthier environment.”

 Dirty Dozen – Strawberries, Spinach, Nectarines, Apples, Peaches, Pears, Cherries, Grapes, Celery, Tomatoes, Sweet Bell Peppers (Capsicum), Potatoes.

-Big part of visiting a new place is getting to shop and eat for local produce and specialties.
+A big part of visiting a new place is getting to shop and eat for local produce and specialties.
 Here is a link for you to locate a Farmers Market near you and check out the offerings.
-What you’ll find at these markets is way superior compared to a big box store, given that everything here is very fresh. http://www.localfarmmarkets.org
+What you’ll find at these markets is way superior to a big box store, given that everything here is very fresh. http://www.localfarmmarkets.org

-My next part in this series, I will address a hot-pain question .. “last time I came to the US and gained all the weight in the world!how do I eat smart this time?”.
-So be on the look out for that as it’s all about smart shopping.
+In my next part in this series, I will address a hot-pain question “last time I came to the US and gained all the weight in the world!how do I eat smart this time?”.
+So be on the lookout for that as it’s all about smart shopping.

 Ask away any food questions you may have about your US visit in the comments section.